 Installing resource packs (or prior to 1.6 texture packs) manually is not always an easy process, so we've created this guide to help you along the way.
-For an automatic solution to resource pack installation, we encourage you to give the Curse app a try.
+For an automatic solution to resource pack installation, we encourage you to give the Twitch App a try.

 Note: This guide does not show how to install mods or modpacks.
-If you wish to install mods or modpacks in your SP game please use the Curse app to assist in installing them.
+If you wish to install mods or modpacks in your SP game please use the Twitch App to assist in installing them.

 You do not need to exit Minecraft.
 You can install resource packs while being logged into the game.